Solitary rectal ulcer syndrome: Rectal prolapse and ischemic injury

-SRUS is usually accompanied by prolapse (e.g. external prolapse or rectoanal intussusception/internal prolapse) or other pelvic-floor disorders.
-This is association is common, but not always present.
+SRUS is usually accompanied by prolapse (e.g. external rectal prolapse or internal rectal prolapse / internal intussusception) or other pelvic-floor disorders.
+This association is common, but not always present.
 Some state that if SRUS is not treated, it would always tend to progress to rectal prolapse.
 The relationship of SRUS with rectal prolapse and rectal cystitis profunda is debated.
 Some see SRUS and prolapse as synonymous, while others see them as separate entities, and state that they do not share the same physiology.
-For example the mucosal changes that occur with external rectal prolapse can be separated from the mucosal changes seen in SRUS.
+For example, the mucosal changes that occur with external rectal prolapse can be separated from the mucosal changes seen in SRUS.

-The excessive pressure caused by straining (dyssynergic defecation and constipation) may in the long term lead to development of the spectrum of rectal prolapse conditions (mucosal versus full-thickness prolapse, internal versus external rectal prolapse).
-These conditions create chronic vascular trauma (ischemia/hypoperfusion) in the rectal mucosa, which predisposes it to ulceration, and pressure necrosis.
+The excessive pressure caused by straining (i.e. dyssynergic defecation and constipation) may in the long term lead to development of the spectrum of rectal prolapse conditions (mucosal versus full-thickness prolapse, internal versus external rectal prolapse).
+These conditions create chronic vascular trauma (ischemia or hypoperfusion) in the rectal mucosa, which predisposes it to ulceration, and pressure necrosis.
 Even the initial small areas of an intussusception can lead to vascular injury and reduce blood supply to the region.
 This is the first stage of ulcer development.

 Other factors

-Psychological factors are also thought to be involved, since patients with SRUS sometimes psychological disorders such as obsessive-compulsive disorder.
-Also, some unknown factors may also be involved such as hormonal factors related to pregnancy.
+Psychological factors are also thought to be involved, since patients with SRUS sometimes have psychological disorders such as obsessive-compulsive disorder.
+Also, some unknown factors may also be involved, such as hormonal factors related to pregnancy.
 Other possible factors are rectal hypersensitivity, and impaired rectal evacuation of stool.

 Diagnosis

-Diagnosis is difficult because of rarity of the condition and variability of the symptoms and the histologic appearance.
+Diagnosis is difficult because of rarity of the condition and because of the variability of the symptoms and the histologic appearance.
 The condition is sometimes misdiagnosed.
+Clinicians may not be familiar with the condition, and treat for inflammatory bowel disease, or simple constipation.
 Diagnosis may be delayed by many years as a result.